 Arduino Code

-The sketch below communicates with the DHT11 sensor and displays temperature readings on the display.
-The temperature is displayed in both Celsius and Fahrenheit every 2 seconds.
+The sketch below communicates with the DHT11 sensor and displays the temperature readings on the TM1637 display.
+The temperature will be shown in both Celsius and Fahrenheit, switching every two seconds.

 // Include the libraries